appium/appium/packages/appium/docs/en/guides/migrating-1-to-2.md

 With Appium 1.x, command-line options specific to particular drivers were all hosted on the main Appium server.
 So, for example, `--chromedriver-executable` was a CLI parameter you could use with Appium to set the location of a specific Chromedriver version for use with, say, the UiAutomator2 driver.

 With Appium 2.x, all driver- and platform-specific CLI params have been moved to the drivers themselves.
 To access them, you'll now need to prepend the argument with the extension type (either `driver` or `plugin`) and the name of the extension.
 For example, `--chromedriver-executable` becomes `--driver-uiautomator2-chromedriver-executable`.

+### :bangbang: Driver-specific automation commands

+The definition of certain commands that pertain only to specific drivers has been moved to those drivers' implementations.
+For example, `pressKeyCode` is specific to the UiAutomator2 driver and is now understood only by that driver.
+In practice, the only breaking change here is the kind of error you would encounter if the appropriate driver is not installed.
+Previously, you would get a `501 Not Yet Implemented` error if using a driver that didn't implement the command.
+Now, you will get a `404 Not Found` error because if a driver that doesn't know about the command is not active, the main Appium server will not define the route corresponding to the command.

 ### :bangbang: Driver updates